KxSystems/docs/docs/ml/toolkit/graph/graph.md

 * `graph` is a graph originally generated using `.ml.createGraph`.
 * `destNode` is the name as a symbol of the node containing the edge to be deleted.
-* `destName` is the name as a symbol of the edge associated with a specific input to be disconnected.
+* `destName` is the name as a symbol of the edge associated with a specific input to be deleted.

 returns the graph with the edge connected to the destination input removed from the graph